MagicAI2025/AppMagic/README.md

 4. Push to branch
 5. Create Pull Request

->>>>>>> 848dedb (feat: initial commit with deepseek support)
 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- FastAPI - Backend Framework
+- FastAPI - High-performance web framework for building APIs
-- Next.js - Frontend Framework
+- Next.js - React framework for production-grade applications
-- OpenAI - AI Support
+- OpenAI & DeepSeek - AI model providers
+- MySQL - Open source database
+- Docker - Containerization platform
+- TypeScript - Typed JavaScript programming language
+- TailwindCSS - Utility-first CSS framework
-- All open source libraries
+- And all other open source libraries that made this project possible